Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
 Install before BG1RE in order to complete Scar Returns quest after Sarevok is defeated.
 Transitions should be installed before NPC mods.
+If installing EBG1, do so before Transitions.

 NOTE: If you've previously installed the mod, remove it before extracting a new version.
 To do this, uninstall all previously installed components and delete the mod folder and executables.